Drug Free Schools, Communities and Workplace

 Failure to comply with any provision of the agreement shall result in immediate dismissal.

 Provide a statement from licensed professional that the student is able to resume the rigors of their medical, camp, or educational program.

-Touro University Nevada’s Drug-Free Schools and Campuses Regulations Biennial Review 2020-2022 on compliance with the Drug-Free Schools and Communities Act is available here.
+Touro University Nevada’s Drug-Free Schools and Campuses Regulations Biennial Review 2020-2022 on compliance with the Drug-Free Schools and Communities Act is available to look through.

 Where can students go for help?

 874 American Pacific Drive

 Philip J. Tompkins, EdD

 Division of Student Affairs